 - Conclusion

 There are two main types of parsley: curly parsley and flat-leaf parsley.
-While both can be used in cooking, flat-leaf parsley tends to have a stronger flavor and is often preferred for seasoning.
-When dried, it becomes what we commonly refer to as parsley spice.
+While both can be dried, flat-leaf parsley tends to have a stronger flavor and is often preferred for seasoning when dried.
+Dried parsley retains the bright, grassy aroma of fresh parsley but in a concentrated, shelf-stable form.

 Uses and Recipes